Vasissualiyp/GIZMO-MUSIC_tutorial/docs/gizmo_setup.md

 should be edited (see below).

 Here are just some of the things you should check:
-* **IMPORTANT** `MaxMemSize` is not set in the sample parameter file.
+* **IMPORTANT!** `MaxMemSize` is not set in the sample parameter file.
   It is basically how much memory is available per core.
+You get it by calculating _Memory per node_ / _Number of cores_, and accounting for overhead for OS and stuff (around 1GB).
   Through my testing, I found that these values are good:
-  * 4000 for Niagara
-  * 4000 for Niagara
+  * 4000 for Niagara (40 cores, 202 GB per node)
-  * 7500 for CITA
+  * 7500 for CITA (but depends on which of the queues you're using!
+Do testing yourself)
-  * 7500 for CITA-starq (It might be more, but I didn't test it
+  * 7500 for CITA-starq (128 cores, 1024 GB per node)
   * On a personal machine, it depends.
 Try increasing until GIZMO refuses to run.
 * Make sure that your Initial Conditions (ICs) are generated and are in the specified location (`InputCondFile`)